Skip to content

 There are traditional businesses, and there are those built on a method or principle that is new and unusual for the industry.
 It makes sense to want to protect the idea and to get the appropriate recognition.

 Here is where people confuse different types of intellectual property protection.
 The four main IP rights are trade marks, copyright, patent and design registration.
-The overall rule is that there is no protection for an idea – only the expression.
+The overall rule is that there is no protection for an idea – only the expression of the idea.
 Copyright, patents and design registration protect the different types of expression of these ideas.

-In Australia, businesses do not need to register copyright as it automatically subsists in original work such as music or paintings.
-Patents are granted in relation to the function of inventions or processes that are novel, whereas designs are registered over the look and feel over new products.
+In Australia, businesses do not need to register copyright because it automatically applies to original works such as music or paintings.
+You can obtain patents for inventions or processes that are new and functional, while designs are registered for the appearance of new products.

-Trade marks are used for branding – business names, product names, logos or taglines.
-Non-traditional trade marks include shapes such as Toblerone’s triangular prism chocolate, colours like Cadbury’s purple, or sounds like Darth Vader’s breathing.
-None of these protects the business idea, but they can be used to associate your brand with the particular business method.
+Trade marks are used for branding, including business names, product names, logos, or taglines.
+Non-traditional trade marks include shapes like Toblerone’s triangular prism chocolate, colours such as Cadbury’s purple, or sounds like Darth Vader’s breathing.
+These do not protect the business idea, but you can use them to link your brand with a specific business method.

 As we’ve seen above, the purpose of the trade mark is to distinguish the goods or services.
 If a business has come up with a new way of doing things, an easy way to ensure they get credit for their creativity is to invest in their brand and trade mark protection.